MystenLabs/sui/doc/in-progress/time.md

 }
 ```

-which can increment the timestamp in the `Clock` in test code.

 ## Epoch timestamps

-All transactions (including ones that do not go through consensus) can access the timestamp for the start of the current epoch, via the following function:
+You can use the following function to access the timestamp for the start of the current epoch for all transactions (including ones that do not go through consensus):

 ```
 module sui::tx_context {